subatomicglue/ankh/suba_engine/architecture.md

       - c. contining collidable pixels
   - **collidable pixels**: the `Map` asset has a list of colors to ignore
 - `Actor` auto computes it's own bounding box from it's children
+  - **bounding box**: returns the Union of all children's bounding boxes
+  - **collidable pixels**: iterates through the children in order, performing pixel collision, first hit of opaque pixel, returns positive for the collision.

+### Collision Direction
+- In many cases, a direction vector upon collision is nice to have for physical interactions
+  - **bounding box** alone, the side of the collision can return a normalized up/down/left/right direction vector.
+  - **collidable pixels**:
+    - Variants we could expose
+      - Option[fast]: the vector returned can be a normalized vector from the centroid of the bounding box, to the first pixel collided.
+      - Option[accuracy]: A more accurate test would be to use:  the centroid/average of all pixels collided, instead of the first pixel collided.
+      - Option[constrain]: Could ultimately constrain/snap the normalized vector to up/down/left/right direction vector

 ---